-The Library and Media Center is located in the Learning Resource Center building and houses a wide variety of information resources.
+The Library and Media Center is located in the Welcome Center and houses a wide variety of information resources.
 Helpful and friendly staff provide a balanced learning, research, and study atmosphere necessary for a college environment.
 Fifteen computers allow patron access to peer-reviewed journals, electronic databases, Blackboard access, and other technology resources.

-A collection greater than 30,000 volumes is available to support the variety of disciplines offered on the EACC campuses.
-The collection can be accessed and searched using one designated terminal located in the Library as well as from any electronic source through the College website.
-The in-house collection also includes a variety of magazines and newspaper subscriptions, newly released fiction titles, and faculty reserved materials.
+Hours of regular operation may also be found on the EACC website.